rhitujab04/HAPI-UHI-Delhi/README.md

 Interactive Heat Adaptation Priority Index (HAPI) Map for Delhi NCR

-This repository contains the interactive visualization used in the study "Persistent and Emerging Urban Heat Island Hotspots and Adaptation Priorities in a Megacity".
+This repository contains the interactive visualization used in the study _"Persistent and Emerging Urban Heat Island Hotspots and Adaptation Priorities in a Megacity"_.

 **Files:**